14 Contract Negotiation Strategies and Techniques

 11. Employ a Good Cop/Bad Cop Contract Negotiation Strategy

 Why is this tactic effective?
 We tend to like people who agree with and seem similar to us.
 And the appeal of what they’re offering is made even sweeter by the presence of the “bad cop.”
 Designate roles within your negotiation team, use contrasts in negotiation styles to your advantage, and ensure a unified end goal with your content negotiation strategy – despite differing approaches during contract negotiations.
+It’s a time-tested negotiation tactic example that adds contrast and leverage when done with care.

 12. Bundle Contract Terms and Limit Concessions